nss-day-cohort-38/bangazon-ecommerce-api-ark-moon/README.md

 When the user requests information from the products viewset, the API returns a list of all products currently in the database.
 The user can also retrieve instances of individual products by using ```products/{product-id}```.

+#### PATCH

+Used to change the quantity in the product object.
+When the user performs a patch request with a body of ```{"quantity": {any-integer}}```, the product is updated with the new quantity.
+Used on the front end to subtract from the quantity of products that are currently in inventory once an order is completed.

 #### DELETE

 When the user performs a delete request on an example of a product, the product is cleared from the database.